Chandra Arya

 Chandrakanth "Chandra" Arya (born 1963) is an Indian-Canadian politician who served as a member of Parliament (MP) representing the riding of Nepean (Ontario) in the Canadian House of Commons from 2015 to 2025.
 A member of the Liberal Party, he made an unsuccessful bid to become party leader in the 2025 Liberal Party election.
 He was replaced as MP for Nepean by Prime Minister Mark Carney.

 Education and background

-Arya is native of Dwarlu village, Sira Taluk, Tumkur district, Karnataka, India.
+Arya is native of Dwaralu village in Sira Taluk, Karnataka, India.
 He earned his MBA at Kousali Institute of Management Studies, Dharwad, an affiliate of Karnataka University.
 In 2006, Arya immigrated to Canada.
 He was the chairman of the Indo-Canada Ottawa Business Chamber prior to entering politics.